 A collection of selected scholarly journals in humanities, social sciences, and sciences.
 Most titles do not include the most recent 3-5 years.
 For more current research, search one of our general or subject-specific databases.

-NOTE: During the current COVID-19 situation, JSTOR has opened access to additional journals and primary source collections beyond the ones we already subscribe to as well as a collection of ebooks.
+NOTE: During the current COVID-19 situation, JSTOR has opened access to additional journals and primary source collections beyond the ones we already subscribe.
 This additional access will be through December 31, 2020.
-The access to the ebooks will be through August 31, 2020.

 Listen to music by LGBTQ performers and composers in these databases: